 Citadel of Aleppo, Syria

-The monumental Citadel of Aleppo, rising above the suqs, mosques and madrasas of the old walled city, is testament to Arab military might from the 12th to the 14th centuries.
+The monumental Citadel of Aleppo, rising above the suqs, mosques and madrasas of the old walled city, is a testament to Arab military might from the 12th to the 14th centuries.
 With evidence of past occupation by civilizations dating back to the 10th century B.C., the citadel contains the remains of mosques, palace and bath buildings.

 The citadel has been used as an army base in recent fighting and several of its historic buildings have been destroyed.